A short collection of ideas and pitfalls to have in mind before designing an A/B test. Shuffle through and bookmark. It will be updated in the future.

 Measuring page goals instead of final goals

-Measuring a simple, on-page goal, like a lead, is straightforward but not the most optimal.
-If possible measure the final goals.
+Measuring a simple, on-page goal, like a lead, is a straightforward but not the most optimal solution.
+If possible, measure the final goals.
 Measure the results at the end of the funnel.
-So in the example with leads you would also wan’t to measure the sales performance of those leads.
+So in the example of leads you would also want to measure the sales performance of those leads.

 Ending a test too early

 Your test should be no shorter than:

 - 7 days.
 It needs to cover everyday in the calendar week.

 - The duration of 2 buying cycles, if possible.
 In no case should it be shorter than the duration of a single cycle.

 - Your pre-calculated numbers are reached: unique visitors, number of conversions, statistical significance.